-In Greenlight mom Natalie Jensen Young’s house, her three kids (ages 14, 16, 18) make the best decisions for their individual gaming interests.
+One of our Greenlight moms, Natalie Y., says her three kids (ages 14, 16 and 18) make great decisions for their individual gaming interests.

 “My kids each have different gaming preferences.
-One loves his Switch and the Xbox.
+One loves his Switch and Xbox.
 One loves his PS4 and Xbox.
 One loves her Wii U. They all love the 3DS.
-They have all saved up for these machines, doing their research, and finding out which games are on which platforms.
-They get a set amount of money each week for jobs completed around the house — they save up for the games they want.”
+They’ve saved up for their machines, done their research and figured out which games are on which platforms.
+They get a set amount of money each week for jobs completed around the house — and they save up for the games they want.”

-Since video games often feature in-game purchases for accessories or level boosts, it’s critical to teach kids vigilance when it comes to downloading games with monthly fees.
-By linking a Greenlight card to these in-game add-ons, kids gain visibility into miscellaneous charges that are often associated with mobile purchasing while parents protect their own credit cards from these charges.
+Since video games often feature in-game purchases for accessories or level boosts, you have a good opportunity to teach your kids about the fine print.
+By linking a Greenlight card to these in-game add-ons, kids can see miscellaneous charges that often pop up.

 “My kids have the cards attached to their XBOX, PC and phone accounts.
 It’s so much better than having my card attached and them accidentally buying stuff.
-Plus, it taught them to be careful of things like recurring charges or hidden fees.
-They are much more careful of what and how they buy now,” shared Greenlight mom Alysson Browning.
+Plus, it teaches them to be careful with things like recurring charges or hidden fees.
+They are much more careful about what they buy now,” shared another Greenlight mom, Alysson B.

-Level up with a video games budget
+Level up with a gaming budget

-Due to the fast pace of the gaming industry, new trends can keep prices steep.
-Use these updates as an opportunity to talk about a magical thing called budgeting.
-Tell your kids that without saving or budgeting, they might not be able to afford the latest game in their favorite franchise without the proper savings or budget.
+Because the gaming industry is so fast-paced, new trends can keep prices steep.
+Use this as an opportunity to talk about a magical thing called budgeting.
+Tell your kids that without saving or budgeting, they might not be able to afford the latest game or console.

-With Greenlight, parents have the ability to limit how much kids spend on games, which helps eager gamers from going overboard.
+With Greenlight, parents can limit how much their kids spend on games, which keeps eager gamers from going overboard.
 Ohio mom Heather Renee Gilbert shared the secret to her game-loving son’s success.

 “My son uses his Greenlight card for Xbox games.
-I created an Online Gaming greenlight for him where I put money specifically for that purpose into it.
-He earns that money with grades at school and his behavior.
-Having the greenlight specific for gaming is amazing because if I didn’t set a limit on what he spent on games, he would blow through all the money I gave him on just that.
-Now he knows exactly what he can spend on his games.
-No game money in the greenlight means he can’t spend more than what he has.”
+I created an Online Gaming greenlight for him where I put money specifically toward his gaming expenses.
+He earns money for his grades and his behavior.
+Having the greenlight specific for gaming is amazing because otherwise, he would blow through all the money I gave him.”

 Raising financially-smart kids sometimes means getting crafty with teaching opportunities.
 The more relevant the topic, the more engaging the conversation can be.
 If your kids are into video games, why not start money talks around one of their favorite things?